Your procedure information

 For more information please see: www.ulh.nhs.uk/services/endoscopy

-The aim of this leaflet is to help you make a choice about having a gastroscopy.
+The aim of this patient information is to help you make a choice about having a gastroscopy.
 It describes how a gastroscopy is carried out and explains the benefits and risks.
 It will also help you prepare for the procedure.

 It is important that you follow the instructions about food and drink before the test.
 If you do not, you may find that your procedure has to be rearranged.